debitoor/chai-pretty-expect/README.md

 ```

  This expect will prettyPrint the `response.body` if `statusCode` is not `200`.
 This is gives very nice error messages
   and makes sure that you can debug more easily when tests fail.
-The Teamcity output on failing tests also becomes
-  much better.